 This is because the human body has what’s been named the “endocannabinoid system” which was first discussed by researchers studying the effects of cannabis on the human body.
 Hopefully, that’s enough of a description to help you realize that CBD Oil is distinctly different from recreational marijuana.

 We encourage you to learn more about CBD.
 Knowing your product is important.
-One trusted and thorough resource is the US National Center for Biotechnology Information, which has a great article you can read.
+One trusted, and thorough resource is the US National Center for Biotechnology Information, which has a great article you can read.
 It goes through its limitations, but also its usage, preclinical studies, clinical trials, and potentials.
-This article will enable you to go into your industry with confidence about your product.
+This article will enable you to go into your industry with confidence in your product.

 What is CBD oil used for?

 CBD products can include any number of industries.
 From tinctures to skin care lotions, pet products, home goods, textiles, fragrant oil, and more.
 CBD Oil is one of the most versatile products to have recently hit the market and with the overall change in attitude towards cannabis, in general, it’s no wonder this industry is blowing up into hundreds of millions of dollars so quickly.